irrustible/async-oneshot/README.md

 * Externally managed memory support provides full allocator control.
 * Extensive unsafe API for when your situation permits avoiding checks and synchronisation.

+The trick we use to enable no-alloc support is to use a `holder` object for references to the hatch.
+It's a simple enum, we just have to do different things depending on whether we manage the memory or not.

+## TODO

+* Finish the implementation of `Wait`.
+* Recovery should attempt to check the atomic.
+* Operation objects should have Drop impls.
+* Operation object Drop impls might benefit from a "set a waker" flag under async.
+* Lots of test and benchmarks improvements.
+* Github actions setup.

 ## Copyright and License